How to write a business case study that wins clients 13 February 2026

 Classic

-The classic structure is Challenge>Solution>Impact.
+The Classic structure is Challenge>Solution>Impact.
 This is easy to digest, clear and logical.
-It looks impactful on the screen or page and is also very familiar.
+It looks impactful on the screen or page and is a familiar format to most people.

 Story